richardtemple/ruby_exercises/README.md

 >
 > Evaluate the sum of all the amicable numbers under 10000.

-To solve this problem let's create a class with two public methods: One that will return the unique pairs of amicable numbers up to a given limit, and another that will return the sum of all the amicable numbers up to a limit.
+To solve this problem let's create a class with two public methods: one that will return the unique pairs of amicable numbers up to a given limit, and another that will return the sum of all the amicable numbers up to a limit.